 SEAN T. HOOD

 Sean chairs the firm’s largest practice group, business litigation.
-Sean is a litigator and water lawyer with nearly 20 years of experience advising Fortune 500 companies and other businesses on a broad range of disputes involving water rights, environmental permitting, partnership and shareholder interests, and real estate.
+Sean is a litigator and water lawyer with nearly 20 years of experience advising Fortune 500 companies and other businesses on a broad range of disputes involving water rights, environmental permitting, partnership and shareholder interests, breach of contract, business torts, and real estate.

 Sean has a strong track record of success in the courtroom (see Representative Cases, below) and in achieving advantageous settlements for his clients.
-He has wide-ranging trial experience in complex water rights litigation in state and federal court, and has been lead counsel in each trial to resolve contested water right claims in the Gila River General Stream Adjudication.
+He has wide-ranging trial experience in complex water rights litigation in state and federal court, and has been lead counsel in each of the first several trials to resolve contested water right claims in the Gila River General Stream Adjudication.

 When not in a court room, Sean is spending time with his wife and three children, rooting for the Notre Dame Fighting Irish, or playing guitar with his band, Retro-Active.